Highly Connected Steiner Subgraph -- Parameterized Algorithms and Applications to Hitting Set Problems: Introduction

 \mypara{Our Contributions:} The input to {\ExtPCon} is an $\eta$-degenerate simple undirected graph with $n$ vertices such that $\eta$ is a fixed constant.
 Recall that the parameter is $k + p$.
 The first part of our paper proves that {\ExtPCon} is fixed-parameter tractable (FPT) when the input graph has constant degeneracy.
 In particular, we give an FPT algorithm with running time $2^{\OO(pk + \eta)}n^{\OO(1)}$-time for {\ExtPECon} when the input graph $G$ is $\eta$-degenerate.
 The formal statement of the theorem is given below.

 \begin{restatable}{theorem}{ThmMain} can be solved in time $2^{\OO(pk + \eta)}n^{\OO(1)}$, where $\eta$ is the degeneracy of the input graph. \end{restatable}

 It follows that for graphs of constant degeneracy and for constant $p$, the above result gives a $2^{\bigoh(k)}n^{\OO(1)}$-time algorithm, which is useful in several applications as we show in this paper.
 The above result crucially relies on the use of the {\em out-partition} matroid, its linear representability in deterministic polynomial-time, and a dynamic programming subroutine using the notion of representative sets.
 We would like to highlight that Einarson et al. \cite{EinarsonGJMW23} have studied the same problem when $X$ is a vertex cover.
 Our dynamic programming algorithm over representative sets has some similarities with the algorithm of Einarson et al. \cite{EinarsonGJMW23} but $X$ is not necessarily a vertex cover of $G$ for {\ExtPCon}.
+For our problem, $X$ is the set of {\em terminals}.
 Despite the fact that $G$ is a bounded degenerate graph, designing an algorithm for {\ExtPCon} needs careful adjustment to the subproblem definitions and some additional conditions have to be incorporated while constructing the collection of sets in the DP formulation.
 Furthermore, our algorithm in Theorem \ref{thm:main-result} does not depend on $\eta$ in the exponent of $n$.
 As a straight-forward consequence of our main result Theorem \ref{thm:main-result}, we have the following corollary.

-\begin{restatable}{corollary}{CorMain} admits an algorithm that runs in $2^{\OO(pk + \eta)}n^{\OO(1)}$-time when one of the following conditions is satisfied. \begin{enumerate}[(i)] \item $\eta$ is the treewidth of the input graph when a tree decomposition of the minimum width is given with the input. \item $\eta$ is the cutwidth of the input graph when a linear arrangement of optimal width is given as part of the input. \end{enumerate} \end{restatable}
+\begin{restatable}{corollary}{CorMain} admits an algorithm that runs in $2^{\OO(pk + \eta)}n^{\OO(1)}$-time when one of the following conditions is satisfied. \begin{enumerate}[(i)] \item $\eta$ is the treewidth of the input graph. \item $\eta$ is the cutwidth of the input graph when a linear arrangement of optimal width is given as part of the input. \end{enumerate} \end{restatable}